 And as to negative health effects?
 Smoking was not regarded as unhealthy not too long ago until clinical data showed us a different picture.
 Vaping is new, so any long-term effects would be terra incognita right now, any claim of no long-term effects a bold lie (simply because something is stated that, due to the "long-term" not being there at all, can not be proven).

-Cut to the Chase - Does the Irish Smoking Ban Forbid Vaping?
+Does the Irish Smoking Ban Forbid Vaping?

 No, it doesn't.
 Period.

-But as soon as you are entering "premises" (enclosed spaces, private grounds, and so on), not only the law of the land applies, but also the as law laid down by the owner of the premises.
+But as soon as you are entering "premises" (enclosed spaces, private grounds, and so on), not only the law of the land applies, but also the law laid down by the owner of the premises.
 So if, for instance, the owner of a shop does not want you vaping, he has the right to ask you to stop or leave his shop.

 And here the true vaping ban starts.
 There is a tendency to ban vaping in more and more areas.
 The Blanchardstown Shopping Centre was one of the first retail hubs to do so.
 Other companies to ban e-cigarettes are Irish Rail, Bus Éireann, and Dublin Bus.
 And there now is a blanket ban on e-cigarettes and vaping in effect for all buildings and ground owned by the Health Service Executive.